 When an app offers adequate white space in its interface, it delivers breathing space and ensures more effortlessuser engagement.
 The principal objective of using white or negative space is to attract the viewers' attention and help them take action instead of getting overwhelmed or distracted with visual clutter.

 Minimalism further thrives by the selective use of good typefaces.
-As the text is a crucial element to dominate the white space, choosing the right typeface to reduce visual clutter is essential.
+Choosing the right typeface to reduce visual clutter is essential as the text is a crucial element to dominate the white space.
+Choosing the right typeface to reduce visual clutter is essential.

 Besides choosing the right coherent typeface design, you should also ensure using the correct font size, line spacing, and enough kerning to create breathing space.

 For most users, a page instantly creates a professional sense thanks to the use of high-quality photos.
 On the other hand, to ensure less visual clutter, images are used sparsely in minimalist design.